Finding the Subjective Truth: Collecting 2 Million Votes for Comprehensive Gen-AI Model Evaluation: Methodology

 \textbf{Preference}: The newest model, Flux.1, significantly outperformed the other three in terms of style preference, achieving the highest ranking with a score of 29.86.
 The Stable Diffusion model ranked considerably lower than the others at a score of 21.99, whereas DALL-E 3 and MidJourney placed very close.
 While style preference is obviously subjective, these results are also reflected particularly in \cref{fig:giraffe,fig:pizza}

 \textbf{Coherence}: In terms of image coherence, the Flux.1 model again outperformed the others with a score of 29.61.
-Interestingly however, Stable Diffusion scored higher than both DALL-E 3 and MidJourney for this criteria at 24.09, indicating that while performing the worst in the other two criterias, Stable Diffusion may generally be less likely to generate incoherent and implausible artifacts than DALL-E 3 and MidJourney. \Cref{fig:sign} illustrates the relationship, with Flux.1 generating a very realistic and plausible image - DALL-E 3 and MidJourney somewhat less so.
-Stable Diffusion completely failed to adhere to the prompt, but generated a very realistic and plausible image nonetheless, which is a behavior that has been observed a few times.
+Interestingly however, Stable Diffusion scored higher than both DALL-E 3 and MidJourney for this criteria at 24.09, indicating that while performing the worst in the other two criterias, Stable Diffusion may generally be less likely to generate incoherent and implausible artifacts than DALL-E 3 and MidJourney.

 \textbf{Text-to-Image Alignment}: The Flux.1 model comes out on top again in text-to-image alignment, with a score of 27.36.
 However, the gap is not as large as for the other criterias with DALL-E 3 closely following with a score of 26.76.
 MidJourney and Stable Diffusion lagged behind with scores of 24.48 and 21.4, respectively. \Cref{fig:racket,fig:pizza}, illustrates what could be part of the reason for DALL-E 3 to bridge the gap with Flux.1 in text-to-image alignment.
 In cases of typos and odd sentences, from our point of view it appears that DALL-E 3 in these cases interprets the prompts more 'intuitively'.
 In \cref{fig:racket} DALL-E 3 interprets the misspelled prompt as '\textit{Tennis racket}' whereas Flux.1 seemingly focuses on 'packet' part of '\textit{Tcennis r\textbf{packet}}'.
 In \cref{fig:pizza} most models ignore the fact that the pizza is supposed to be the subject doing the cooking, however DALL-E 3 captures that aspect.
 It appears as if the other models instead interpreted the prompt as '\textit{A pizza cooking \textbf{in} an oven}' instead of interpreting it literally.